some-natalie/some-natalie/_posts/2025-01-09-squash-big-builds.md

 ARG diffsoftware=version-number
 ENV buildtime=env-var

-# run all the build stuff needed here
+RUN install lots of stuff

+# now to squish the end result!

 FROM scratch AS final